petrkeil/SPARSE1/readme.md

 ### Progress summary

-The very first idea was originally conceived in August 2020, at iDiv, Leipzig, by Petr Keil & Clara Rosse, with the backing of Jonathan M. Chase.
+The very first idea was originally conceived in August 2020, at iDiv, Leipzig, by Petr Keil, and first attempts for implementation were done together with Clara Rosse, with the backing of Jonathan M. Chase.
 In the fall of 2021, a brand new effort had started at the Department of Spatial Sciences at Czech University of Life Sciences in Prague, where Petr Keil relocated to start his tenure-track position.
 During summer and fall 2021 we have (with Eva Trávníčková, Kateřina Tschernosterová, and Flo Grattarola) designed a new structure from scratch, matched it with Darwin Core and Humboldt core standards, and implemented it in MS Access.

 -------